Arksine/moonraker/docs/configuration.md

 #   Path to the virtual enviromnent containing the python application.
 project_name:
 #   Name of the python project as listed in the python package index.
 If
-#   the packaged is sourced from GitHub, this will be the name of the package
+#   the packaged is sourced from GitHub, this will be the name of the project
+#   specified in the build.
+Optional "extras" may be added, see the tip
-#   when built.
-The default is the name specified by the configuration
+#   follwing this example for details.
+The default is the name specified by the
-#   section.
+#   configuration section.
 primary_branch:
 #   For packages sourced from GitHub, this option may be used to specify the
 #   branch to fetch updates from when the channel is set to "dev".
 The default